 - Potent drugs: Given the challenges of completing the synthesis of the radiolabeled drug at the required specific activity and/or the limitation on the sensitivity of methods and instrumentation for sample analysis, potent drugs often require a hybrid approach to sample analysis, involving both conventional methods and accelerator mass spectrometry (AMS)-enabled methods.

 - ADME at steady state: ADME can be investigated at steady state by administering a single radiolabeled dose after establishing steady state by multiple dosing of the non-radiolabeled drug.
 This approach only evaluates the clearance pathway of the radiolabeled drug after a single administration, but it is a practical compromise.
 An alternative approach is to divide the radiolabeled dose across the multiple doses required to achieve steady state, but this can result in more challenging analysis requirements.

 - Particular study populations: While most human ADME studies can be conducted in healthy male volunteers, occasionally different subject populations may be required (e.g. female subjects, target patient populations, or healthy volunteers with a specific genotype status).
 Having to identify and recruit patients or provide additional characterization of healthy subjects before they can be recruited adds complexity to the subject recruitment process for the study.

-This poster highlighted how human ADME study designs can and should adapt to address the particular challenges of each molecule under investigation.
-The variety of approaches described to obtain human ADME data demonstrate the advances in technology available to investigate and understand the disposition of drugs in development.
+Human ADME study designs should be adapted to address the particular challenges of each molecule under investigation.
+The approaches described to obtain human ADME data demonstrate the advances in technology available to investigate and understand the disposition of drugs in development.